Kusumathecoder/blockchain_based_vertificate_and_validation/README.md

 Then Compile and Deploy your smart contract.<br>

 Copy the **Address** of deployed contract.<br>
-And replace the address value in **[src/config.js](https://github.com/nitinskumavat/blockchain-certs/blob/master/src/config.js)** with your contract address.<br>

-(We have to do above steps so that you will be owner of the smart contract and now you can add colleges using add **addCollege** function in RemixIde after deploying the contract).<br>

 In the project directory, you can run: